Renovamen/playground-macos/public/markdown/about-me.md

 ## Biography

 Hey there!
-I'm a ~~dragon lost in human world~~ [Computer Science](https://www.bu.edu/cs/) master's student at [Boston University](https://www.bu.edu/).
-Previously, I received my bachelor's degree in [Software Engineering](http://sse.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/).
+I received my master's degree in [Computer Science](https://www.bu.edu/cs/) at [Boston University](https://www.bu.edu/) and bachelor's degree in [Software Engineering](http://sse.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/).

 I'm trying to find a balance between research and engineering.

-My current research interests lie primarily in exploring the capability of machine learning systems to be continuous, generalizable, and efficient, like continual learning, meta-learning, and parameter sharing.
-I'm also interested in efficiency of vision-language and video models.
+My current research interests lie primarily in understanding and improving continuity, generalizability, efficiency and other key properties of machine learning.
+I'm also interested in vision-language and video models.

-I'm also learning to build machine learning softwares and systems.
-I'm also learning TypeScript, React and Vue.
+I'm also learning web development and building machine learning softwares and systems.

 ## Contact